 Carmichael's Calamity Cruise

-When their landlady catches them in bed together, Jack (Ian Carmichael) and his fiancee Peggy (Janette Scott) are forced to find some where else to live.
+When their landlady catches them in bed together, Jack (Ian Carmichael - Left, Right and Centre) and his fiancee Peggy (Janette Scott - School for Scoundrels) are forced to find some where else to live.
 That some where else ends up a houseboat which needs plenty of tender loving care, but it is all they can afford and with a place to live together they can get married.
-Having fixed the boat up they decide to take Jack's best mate Sid (Sidney James) and girlfriend Sandra (Liz Fraser) on a boat trip down the river but end up not only in France but having run out of fuel and supplies as well.
+Having fixed the boat up they decide to take Jack's best mate Sid (Sidney James - What a Carve Up!) and his girlfriend Sandra (Liz Fraser - The Rebel) on a boat trip down the river but some how end up not only in France but having run out of fuel and supplies as well.

 The thing is that whilst the humour in "Double Bunk" is strictly on the familiar side with Ian Carmichael, Janette Scott, Sidney James, and Liz Fraser all playing routine characters it is still moderately good fun.
 And in many ways it is because you have the actors playing to type with Sidney James playing the jack the lad best mate whilst Liz Fraser is his busty girlfriend and Carmichael is awfully nice.
 As such whilst we get all the comical misadventures and mistakes it is how the actors play their characters which is amusing rather than some joke such as when Jack is carrying Peggy over the fresh hold the gang plank breaks.